Venmo Chargebacks - 2021 Merchant Guide

 Venmo suspends accounts that have chargebacks associated with them.
 Users must log in and make an ACH payment to pay back the chargeback amount in order to get their account reinstated.
 This helps to reduce Venmo chargebacks that would be categorized as friendly fraud, but true fraudsters won’t care about abandoning an account once it has served its purpose.

 How Can Merchants Protect Themselves from Venmo Chargebacks?

-Of course, with risk thresholds and similar methods you always run the risk of turning away legitimate customers, which can defeat the purpose of expanding your payment options to include Venmo in the first place.
+Of course, with risk thresholds and similar methods, you always run the risk of turning away legitimate customers, which can defeat the purpose of expanding your payment options to include Venmo in the first place.

-It’s always exciting when a payment platform that taps into an underserved market rises to the fore—for merchants, these new payment schemes represent new markets, new customers, and increased revenues.
+It’s always exciting when a payment platform that taps into an under-served market rises to the fore—for merchants, these new payment schemes represent new markets, new customers, and increased revenue.
 The thing you have to remember is that there’s always risk involved, and every new payment method brings new challenges to understand and overcome.
 Merchants should accept Venmo if it makes sense for their business, but knowing what to expect in terms of chargebacks is vital.

 When you understand what your liability is in various payment scenarios, how the platform deals with disputes, and what the data reveals about your own unique challenges, you can put plans, tools, and procedures in place to manage disputes and prevent chargebacks from eating up your revenue.